GermanCentralLibraryForTheBlind/sublime-brailleMusic/README.md

         ({{octave}})?({{note}})(\.{,2})
         ((?:{{fingers}})+)?({{bow_after}})?({{interval}}+)?({{pedal_off}})?
  - in general we follow the standards as shown at http://braille.ch
-   especially those defined in th *New International Manual of Braille Music Notation*
+   especially those defined in the *New International Manual of Braille Music Notation*

 # WARNING